Osteoarthritis of the knee – causes, symptoms and relieving knee braces

 Knee osteoarthritis, also known as joint failure or wear and tear, is a common cause of pain and stiffness in the knee joint.
 The condition involves the gradual breakdown of joint cartilage, which can lead to pain with exertion and at rest, swelling, and reduced mobility.
-The right aids and adapted training can slow the progression and improve quality of life.
+The right aids and adapted training can slow the progression and improve the quality of life.

 What is osteoarthritis of the knee?

 The knee joint is one of the most heavily loaded joints in the body and is exposed to great stress every day.
 In osteoarthritis, the surfaces of the articular cartilage change and lose their smooth, protective function.
-The cartilage wears down and the risk of bone-on-bone contact increases, which causes pain and reduced mobility.
+The cartilage wears down, and the risk of bone-on-bone contact increases, which causes pain and reduced mobility.
 Knee osteoarthritis often also affects the stability of the joint and can give the feeling of instability when loaded.

 Common causes & risk factors

-Knee osteoarthritis is a degenerative disease that is most often associated with aging.
+Knee osteoarthritis is a degenerative disease that is most often associated with ageing.
 The risk increases after the age of 40 and is more common in women, especially after menopause.
 Previous knee injuries, especially sports injuries that have affected the cartilage, can accelerate the development.
 Being overweight puts additional strain on the knee joint and increases the risk of osteoarthritis.
 Heredity also plays a role.

 - Pain in the knee joint during exertion and sometimes at rest